RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2020-12-03-newsletter.md

 ### Events

+* [**Advent of Code**](https://adventofcode.com/) — Dec 2020 05:00 — Advent of Code has started already, but it's never too late to start, and you can proceed at your own pace.
+  A month of advent-themed themed coding challenges throughout December!
 * [**NVIDIA GPU Technology Conference**](https://www.nvidia.com/en-us/gtc/call-for-submissions/) — Call for poster and talk submissions, deadline Fri 4th Dec 2020 —
     The NVIDIA GTC brings together a broad community of developers, researchers, engineers, and innovators with the common goal of sharing their achievements while discovering new technologies and tools that drive change around the globe
-* [**PyJamas Conf 2020**](https://pyjamas.live/) — 5th Dec 2020, online, beginng 08:30 UTC — 24 hours streaming of talks about Python and connecting with Python communities around the world that you can access at home, in your PJs.
+* [**PyJamas Conf 2020**](https://pyjamas.live/) — 5th Dec 2020, online, beginng 08:00 UTC — 24 hours streaming of talks about Python and connecting with Python communities around the world that you can access at home, in your PJs.
 * [**GitHub Universe**](https://githubuniverse.com/) — 8–10th Dec 2020, online —
     Join GitHub team leaders, industry icons, and artists inspired by code for three days of live interactive sessions as we explore the future of software for developers, enterprises, and students.
 * [**Virtual Data Analysis in Atomic Force Microscopy Meeting**](https://www.rms.org.uk/data-analysis-in-atomic-force-microscopy.html) — 10th Dec 2020, online — This event aims to bring together the AFM community to tackle the lack of consensus across the field regarding data analysis and availability.